 - Appeals of academic integrity sanctions: See the "Appeals" section of the Academic Integrity Code

-- Complaints regarding discrimination or harassment: Contact the Office of Title XI Compliance.
-First visit the Title XI Compliance website, where you will find a comprehensive list of definitions, policies, and procedures.
+- Complaints regarding discrimination or harassment: Contact the Office of Access and Equity: Equal Opportunity.
+First visit the Equal Opportunity website, where you will find a comprehensive list of definitions, policies, and procedures.

 - Appeals of student conduct recommendations and actions: The procedure for appealing actions or recommendations stemming from a conduct board hearing can be found in the Code of Student Conduct.

-- Grievances related to the determination of eligibility for reasonable accommodations and/or the provision of disability-related services and/or accommodations through the Office of Disability Resources (ODR): See the procedures outlined on the ODR website.
+- Grievances related to the determination of eligibility for reasonable accommodations and/or the provision of disability-related services and/or accommodations through the Office of Access and Equity: Disability Resources.
+See the procedures outlined on the Disability Resources website.

 - Allegations of misconduct by other students: Follow the procedures outlined in section 7.01 of the Code of Student Conduct.